Transfigured by the Love of God

 - Responsorial Psalm: Psalms 33:4-5, 18-19, 20, 22

 - Gospel: Matthew 17:1-9

-… Father Kwan, our parish priest here at St Margaret’s Church in Happy Valley.
+Today we begin our homily with a special message of condolence from Father John Kwan, our parish priest here at St Margaret’s Church in Happy Valley.
 It is to the people of Japan on the tragic earthquake in that country.
 And, as you may know, a group of the Japanese Christian community has been coming to this church each Sunday for many years.
 And Father Gudalefsky, when their Mass comes together, will read this special announcement to the Japanese people:

 “On behalf of our pastoral team, priests, deacon and sisters, we wish to express our deepest empathy to all our Japanese brothers and sisters who suffer tremendously during this time, especially you, our brothers and sisters in the Lord who have made St Margaret’s parish your very own.
 We wish to offer our most fervent prayers to our good Lord and beg Him to reach out His mighty hand to save and heal your most beautiful country, and aid and protect all its people, who are the bravest we have ever met.
 If we can be of help to you in any way, please consider us as members of your own family.